 - Compensation for special damages incurred by the employee as a result of the employer’s inappropriate actions.

 Affected entities who fail to comply with the law will be at risk of forfeiting all Medicaid payments until compliance is met.
-MCC will take steps to monitor MCC contracted providers to ensure compliance with the DRA.
+Molina will take steps to monitor Molina contracted providers to ensure compliance with the DRA.

 Health care fraud includes but is not limited to the making of intentional false statements, misrepresentations or deliberate omissions of material facts from, any record, bill, claim or any other form for the purpose of obtaining payment, compensation or reimbursement for health care services.